 Self-Administration

+Student self-administration is allowed in certain situations with a written health care provider’s authorization which permits a student to responsibly carry self-administered medication.
+The authorization form must be completed by the parent/guardian and health care provider and be on file in the student’s school.
+The authorization must be renewed each school year and the health care provider shall include the following information:

+The student is capable of administering the prescribed medication;

+The name and purpose of the medication;

+The prescribed dosage of the medication;

+The times in which, or circumstances under which, the medication may be given; and

+The period of time for which the medication is prescribed.

+The parent/guardian shall be notified if the student uses the medication inappropriately or more often than prescribed.

 Provided the parent/guardian and health care practitioner files a completed authorization form each year as required by law, a student under treatment for asthma, diabetes, or at risk of having anaphylaxis shall be permitted to self-administer medication.1

-In accordance with KRS 158.836, students with a documented life-threatening allergy or designated staff shall be permitted to carry an injectable epinephrine device in all school environments.
+Students with a documented life-threatening allergy or designated staff shall be permitted to carry an injectable epinephrine device in all school environments.
 The injectable epinephrine device shall be provided by the student’s parent/guardian, and a written individual health care plan shall be in place for the student.2

 Students with serious allergies or other serious health conditions may be permitted to self-administer medication as provided in an individualized education program, Section 504 Plan or Health Plan.